praveenskylark/jit-aiml-chatbot/README.md

 **install python**

-using cmd change the dir to cloned dir
+using cmd change the directory to cloned directory

+go to scripts directory

+and type activate

+and go back to app directory

 TYPE **set FLASK_APP=chatbot.py**